 Sheltered for sixteen years mere miles from the Arctic Circle, Hanna knows nothing of fluorescent lights, of TVs, of helicopters, and of tea kettles.
 Her personal journey is that of someone trying to understand the world around them and trying to maintain control over finely-tuned instincts that say danger lurks around every corner.

-To challenge her, the story requires a character who possesses a different worldview, someone who can come along and say, Hey, you’re not seeing things correctly.
+To challenge her, the story needs a character who maintains a different worldview, someone who can come along and say, Hey, you’re not seeing things the right way.
 This challenging viewpoint drags the Main Character out of the morass of their personal justifications (or Backstory) and forces them to face themselves.

 Unfortunately, the film doesn’t allow her character to develop the way she should for the story’s argument to work.